When Valentine’s Day Triggers Anxiety or Loneliness in Teens

 Most importantly, remind your teen that their worth is not defined by a holiday or their relationship status.

-When Teen Therapy Can Help
+When Teen Counseling in Katy, TX Can Help

 Sometimes Valentine’s Day brings up deeper issues like low self-esteem, social anxiety, depression, or past relationship wounds.
 This is where teen therapy can be especially helpful.